 Secret #3: There’s No One-Size-Fits-All Solution for Every Property

-Other properties have issues that aren’t so obvious.
-Some have issues within management that prevent the property from bringing in as much profit as it should.
-An active investor can hire and train new management and turn the property around.
+Other properties have issues as a matter of perspective that isn’t so obvious.
+Some have issues within asset management that prevent the property from bringing in as much profit as it should.
+An active investor can hire and train new management with the property manager and turn the property around.

-Finally, some properties need to be pivoted.
+Finally, some properties need to be pivoted into asset management.
 An investor can add amenities and restructure the marketing to target a different demographic.

 Secret #4: Partner With a Contractor

-One of the biggest secrets to successful active investing is to partner with a contractor or make sure someone on your time has a background or extensive knowledge in contracting.
-Many investors hire a contractor to renovate their commercial properties, which can lead to spending more money.
+One of the biggest secrets to successful active investing is to partner with a contractor or make sure someone on your time has a background or extensive knowledge in real estate contracts.
+Many investors hire a contractor to renovate their commercial properties' asset management, which can lead to spending more money.

-Independent contractors are out to serve their own business, not yours.
-Their bottom line is making money for their company, and it doesn’t matter to them if they save you money.
-When you partner with a contractor, they have a vested interest in being as cost-effective as possible.
+Independent real estate contractors are out to serve their own asset management business and property managers, not yours.
+Their bottom line is making money for their company asset manager, and it doesn’t matter what real estate portfolio property management to them if they save you money.
+When you multifamily partner with a contractor, they have a vested interest in being as cost-effective as possible.

 If you don’t partner with a contractor, having someone with contracting knowledge on your team is the next best thing.
 They can meet with contractors and evaluate bids to make sure you’re choosing the most cost-effective repairs and methods.